icewind1991/tasproxy/README.md

 ## Why

-Remembering what ip addresses all of your tasmota's ip addresses is a pain.
+Remembering what ip addresses all of your tasmota devices is a pain.

 ## Setup